 Other major recipients of food donations include the Greater Chicago Food Depository, St. Mary’s Food Bank in Phoenix, Equal Heart and Minnie’s Food Pantry in Dallas, and the Tarrant Area Food Bank in Fort Worth, among others.

-As the crisis continues and American continues to operate a reduced schedule compared to 2019, expect more excess food items to be donated to organization across the world.
+As the crisis continues and American continues to operate a reduced schedule compared to 2019, expect more excess food items to be donated to organizations across the world.